 Any one of these Qualifying Life Events opens the door to health insurance coverage adjustments if you choose.

-In an ideal world, you’d sign up for health insurance within the winter open enrollment window.
-Health insurance companies aren’t allowed to enroll you in June without one of these good reasons.
+In an ideal world, you’d sign up for health insurance within the winter open enrollment window, generally November 1 through December 15 each year.
+Health insurance companies aren’t allowed to enroll you outside of the open enrollment window without one of these good reasons.
 Fortunately, there are many ways to get a Qualifying Life Event.

 You Have 60 Days to Use Your Special Enrollment Period (SEP)

 Your Special Enrollment Period generally lasts for 60 days, starting from the day of your QLE.

 Your policy will generally be effective on the first day of the month following your application, regardless of what date you complete your application.

 Countdown Begins on the Day: Your Special Enrollment Period is a 60-day health insurance enrollment window.
 It begins on the day your qualifying life event takes place.